Pawandeep16/DailyBlog/Readme.md

 ## Acceptence of the Requirements of Souvenir
 Today the requirements and specification of the souvenir project got approval form the sir :)
 After this i immediately started working on souvenir project.
 Fisrt i created a doctype named souvenir with some fields like name, branch, urn, crn, dob, fathers name, mothers name etc, and there are two sections avialble for the friends Info of friend1, And Info of Friend2 in these field students will fill the details of their friends and comments for them.
 After creating the doctype and giving it web view I created a web-form based on the souvenir doctype and the name of the webform is souvenir-form it has same field as souvenir doctype.
-I Did all this on my local erpnext.
+I Did all this on my local ERPGuru.

 **Date : 11-April-2022**

 ## Souvenir on server
 After successfully creating the souvenir doctype and souvneir web-form and after checking if it is working or not.
 Today created the souvenir doctype and souvenir web form on gne11.gnde.ac.in.
-And  was also working on the education domain of erpnext for nankana sahib public school.
+And  was also working on the education domain of ERPGuru for nankana sahib public school.

 **Date : 12-April-2022**